dsgrid/dsgrid/docs/source/reference/dataset_formats.rst

    memory issues.
 Making them too small adds overhead and hurts performance.
 3. Trivial dimensions (one-element records) should not be stored in the data files.
 They should instead be defined in the dataset config. dsgrid will add them dynamically at runtime.
+4. Consider the appropriate floating point precision.
+64-bit floats may be needed but will double the storage space.
+32-bit floats may be acceptable.

 .. warning:: Currently, the pivoted dimension must be the metric dimension.
 This limitation is expected to be fixed soon.